xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/Superheroes HTML page after reverting dev yaml.png" width=100% height=100%>
-  <figcaption>Figure 37 - dev VE after we revert the "something" subPath change</figcaption>
+  <figcaption>Figure 37 - dev VE after we revert the 'something' subPath change</figcaption>
 </figure>

 If we look at the prod environment, we're reminded that it has a Stable release